 The Alliance is a not-for-profit venture which brings together governments and businesses as equal partners to identify trade facilitation issues, such as customs delays and unnecessary red tape at borders, and implement targeted reforms to address them.
 It was set up to help governments implement the World Trade Organization’s Trade Facilitation Agreement (TFA) and to ultimately encourage sustainable development and poverty reduction.
 The Americas Business Dialogue, a private sector-driven initiative facilitated by the Inter-American Development Bank, aims to foster high level policy dialogue among business and government leaders on the economic and social development of the Americas.
 Like the Alliance, it champions the role of public-private partnerships in delivering sustainable growth.

-The Alliance’s project highlighted in ABD’s report sees it supporting Colombia’s customs agency, DIAN, to set up a Centre for Trade Facilitation and Good Practices.
+The Alliance’s project highlighted in ABD’s report sees it supporting Colombia’s customs agency, DIAN, to set up a Centre for Excellence to promote trade facilitation reform.
 The centre will be run by customs, have a dedicated team with specialised knowledge and understanding of the automotive industry and its needs, and will issue advance rulings to clarify the classification, valuation and origin of goods prior to their importation or exportation, cutting clearance times at borders.

 Speaking at the VIII Summit of the Americas in Lima, Peru, last month, where the report was presented to heads of state, US Secretary of Commerce Wilbur Ross, highlighted the potential of implementing the TFA to unlock growth in the region.
 He pointed out that there is a significant opportunity to boost trade within the region as currently only 15% of exports go to other Latin American countries.